Our culture is one of procreation. Regarded as blessings from God, we are told our progeny will spread Islam and further our barakah.

 A woman struggling with infertility and repeated miscarriages blogged about her struggle to reconcile her physical state with her psychological one:

-On an intellectual level I knew that I was not defective nor a failure as a woman.
+On an intellectual level, I knew that I was neither defective nor a failure as a woman.
 I knew that my worth transcended my ability to procreate.
 But shame and inadequacy hit me on a level where reason does not tread.J.
 Samia Mair

 Reproductive infertility is, in fact, caused by several factors.
-Some are circumstantial and others biological, and almost none of which are under a person’s control.
-Yet shame and inadequacy are exactly the feelings a woman experiences first and most.
+Some are circumstantial and others biological, and almost none of them are under a person’s control.
+Yet shame and inadequacy are exactly the feelings a woman experiences first and foremost.

 What About Him?

-It’s not uncommon for divorces to occur only for men to remarry and still be unable to conceive.
+It’s not uncommon for divorces to occur only when men remarry and are still unable to conceive.

 To examine the impact of this added stress through a cultural lens, a study was done in 2001 of 49 women (between the ages of 18 and 39 years old) at the University Clinic for Obstetrics and Gynecology in Vienna, Austria.

 They compared non-Muslim Austrian women and immigrant Muslim women of Turkish and Near Eastern descent.
 Both groups demonstrated the same levels of infertility caused by the same circumstances or health conditions.

 However, Muslim women endured far greater pressure to have children, in turn contributing to a diminished quality of life.